Welcome to the Bexar County Reentry Website!

 The dedication and focus of the Reentry Council has resulted in a savings of $12 million in jail costs.

-Comparing the Workforce Solutions Alamo metro area to the state and nation, the Texas unadjusted (actual) unemployment rate increased to 4.6 percent in July, up from 4.4 percent in June.
-The nation's unadjusted (actual) unemployment rate also increased to 5.6 percent in July, up from 5.5 percent reported in June.
-Comparatively, the state and nation release seasonally adjusted unemployment rates with Texas holding at 4.2 percent in July, and the nation's unemployment rate holding at 5.3 percent in July.
+Comparing the Workforce Solutions Alamo metro area to the state and nation, the Texas unadjusted (actual) unemployment rate decreased to 4.2 percent in December, down from 4.5 percent in November.
+The nation's unadjusted (actual) unemployment rate stayed at 4.8 percent in December, the same reported in November.
+Comparatively, the state and nation release seasonally adjusted unemployment rates with Texas increasing to 4.7 percent in December and the nation's unemployment rate holding at 5.0 percent.

 About Workforce Solutions Alamo